Tangerine Microtan 65

-The Microtan 65 was intended as a general purpose microcomputer which could be used by laboratories, Original Equipment Manufacturers (OEMs) and the computer enthusiast, and it was designed with expandability in mind.
+The Microtan 65 was intended as a general purpose microcomputer which could be used by laboratories, original equipment manufacturers (OEMs), and computer enthusiasts, and it was designed with expandability in mind.
 In this way the customer could customise the system, be it as a specialised control system, as a learning tool, or as a general purpose computing device.

 Price of the Microtan 65 board in 1981 was £79.35 (inc. VAT) in kit form or £90.85 ready-assembled.
 The system was not generally available in the shops.

 To accompany the hardware and to offer further support to users, a magazine was created, the Tansoft Gazette (name inspired by the Liverpool Software Gazette).
 This was edited by Tangerine employee Paul Kaufman who continued as editor when the magazine was renamed Oric Owner.
 Tansoft also became the name of Tangerine Computer's official software house which supplied a number of software products and books for the Microtan system and subsequently for the Oric range of computers.